goaver/api-integration/docs/watchlist.md

 - <b>fileNName (required if fileContent is provided) - The filename for the file content provided for the Visual Watchlist search

 *NOTE: Either firstName + lastName or businessName must be provided at a minimum.

-*Informationn about Data URL can be found here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs
+*Information about Data URL can be found here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs

 #### Example Request
 <pre>